githubuserohith/Rail-Safar/README.md

 ## Login

-* Enter your username and password to login, if you have already have an account.
-Else, you'll have to sign up first.
+* If you are an existing user, enter username and password to login.
+Else, sign up to create an account.

 * Also a new admin user can be created using